RosettaCommons/documentation/getting_started/FAQ.md

 See [[fixing errors]] for more information.

-#### How come Rosetta is reporting RMSD to the native structure when there is no native structure?
+#### How is Rosetta reporting RMSD to the native structure when there is no native structure?

-Most protocols with use the input structure as a "mock native" structure.
+Most protocols can use the input structure as a "mock native" structure.